 Sensei in the Dojo of Cards.

-Mackenzie hails from Reno, NV but also lived in New Orleans before settling for good in Portland.
+Mackenzie hails from Reno, NV but also lived in New Orleans before returning to family and Portland.
 She has owned Allport Editions since 2013, after managing the company for 10 years.

 Digital Wizard, Accounts Receivable.